SUV-Lab/J-Fi/README.md

 ## Prerequisites

 - **ROS2**: Tested on ROS2 Humble (or specify your version).
-- **MAVLink**: Ensure that the required MAVLink libraries are installed.
 - **socat**: (For simulation) Used to create virtual serial ports.

 ## Installation